Menu

 These programs not only revitalize Indigenous knowledge but also equip the Batwa to become co-stewards of the ecosystem they were once excluded from.

-🪴 Nurturing Roots for a Greener Future
+Nurturing Roots for a Greener Future

 Conservation begins with understanding — and grows through connection.
 That’s why ASJ doesn’t just fund conservation; we live it, teach it, and plant it.
 Every tree we help grow, every child we help educate, and every family we involve strengthens the long-term resilience of Africa’s threatened habitats.
+Our conservation approach includes:

-• Establishing and supporting tree nurseries in both Uganda and Rwanda
+1. Establishing and supporting tree nurseries in both Uganda and Rwanda

-• Organizing seasonal tree planting campaigns with local schools and community volunteers
+2. Organizing seasonal tree planting campaigns with local schools and community volunteers

-• Incorporating conservation activities into all ASJ travel itineraries, from forest walks to hands-on restoration projects
+3. Incorporating conservation activities into all ASJ travel itineraries, from forest walks to hands-on restoration projects

-These activities promote ownership, pride, and long-term commitment to preserving the ecological treasures of East Africa.
+These activities promote ownership, pride, and long-term commitment to preserving the ecological treasures of East Africa

-🤝 How You Can Help Protect Africa’s Wild Heart
+How You Can Help Protect The Wild

 You don’t have to walk the forest paths with us to be part of this mission.